dbt-labs/dbt-audit-helper/README.md

 # Compare Data Outputs
 ## compare_relations ([source](macros/compare_relations.sql))
 This macro generates SQL that can be used to do a row-by-row comparison of two relations.
-This macro is particularly useful when you want to check that a refactored model, or a model that you are moving over from a legacy system, match up.
+This macro is particularly useful when you want to check that a refactored model (or a model that you are moving over from a legacy system) are identical.

+Each relation must have the same columns with the same names, but they do not have to be in the same order.
+Use `exclude_columns` if some columns only exist in one relation.

 ### Output:
 By default, the generated query returns a summary of the count of rows that are unique to `a`, unique to `b`, and identical: